Dr. Joe Leppanen

 Veterinary Assistant and Receptionist

 Sarah is veterinary assistant and receptionist here at Penn Vet.
 She has been with us since March 2021.
 She has over 12 years of experience with working with animals in a variety of fields including boarding, doggie daycares, grooming, eventing barns, and veterinary medicine.
 She has special interests in canine behavior and body language, responsible pet ownership, and the preservation of purebred dogs.
-When she’s not helping take care of our patients, she enjoys spending time with her wife and their five dogs and two cats, hiking, horseback riding, and showing her Silken Windhound, Freddie.
+When she’s not helping take care of our patients, she enjoys spending time with her wife and their four dogs and two cats, hiking, horseback riding, and showing her Silken Windhound, Freddie.

 Theresa was born and raised right here in Lansing, where she always harbored a deep affection for animals.
 She never suspected that she would one day work in the veterinary field, but when her previous career started to leave her feeling unfulfilled, she knew it was time for a change.
 Theresa decided that a job in animal care was the perfect fit!
 She’s been a part of the Pennsylvania Veterinary Care family for over a decade.